Stevie J. Swanson

 Professor Swanson also served as a litigation contract associate with a Lynchburg, Virginia firm.

-She is a recipient of the Center for Ethics Service and Professionalism's 2008 Great Deeds Award, the Bloomfield Hills Optimist Club's 2010 Respect for the Law Award, the Thomas M. Cooley Law School Diversity Committee's 2011 Equal Access to Justice Award, and the Auburn Hills Student Bar Association's 2011 Distinguished Service Award.
+She is a recipient of the Center for Ethics Service and Professionalism's 2008 Great Deeds Award, the Bloomfield Hills Optimist Club's 2010 Respect for the Law Award, the Thomas M. Cooley Law School Diversity Committee's Equal Access to Justice Award in 2011 and 2013, and the Auburn Hills Student Bar Association's 2011 Distinguished Service Award.

-Professor Swanson is the faculty advisor for: the Howard Soifer Chapter of Phi Alpha Delta Law Fraternity; the American Bar Association Law Student Division (Auburn Hills Campus); the Incorporated Society of Irish American Lawyers (Student Chapter at the Auburn Hills Campus), and The Ten Commandments of Real Estate "10CORE" (with Professor Neville-Ewell), and was formerly the faculty advisor to the Public Interest Law Students Association (Lansing Campus).
-She is also a member of the Michigan Land Title Standards Committee of the State Bar of Michigan.
+Professor Swanson was formerly the faculty advisor for: the Howard Soifer Chapter of Phi Alpha Delta Law Fraternity; the American Bar Association Law Student Division (Auburn Hills Campus); the Incorporated Society of Irish American Lawyers (Student Chapter at the Auburn Hills Campus), The Ten Commandments of Real Estate "10CORE" (with Professor Neville-Ewell), and the Public Interest Law Students Association (Lansing Campus).
+She was also a member of the Michigan Land Title Standards Committee of the State Bar of Michigan.

 She is the author of Sitting on Your Rights: Why the Statute of Limitations for Adverse Possession Should Not Protect Couch Potato Future Interest Holders, 12 Fla.
 Coastal L. Rev. 305 (2011).